 Please note: We receive a large amount of requests from prospective students and families for building tours throughout the year.
 For several reasons, the department is not able to accommodate individual requests.
 However, we strategically offer our group campus visits after freshman admission decisions have been provided so that we can meet with as many families as possible.
 We encourage prospective students and families to attend one of these group campus visits in the spring.
 With advance notice (at least two weeks and outside of peak advising season), the Undergraduate Academic Advisor can meet with prospective students and/or families to provide general information about the BME major (please contact email@example.com to arrange an appointment).
 We also recommend participating in a college information session and the 90-minute walking campus tour.

 - Minimum 2.8 GPA in critical tracking courses (best attempt)*

 - No more than two attempts allowed for critical tracking courses (withdrawals included)

 - Minimum grade of C in each critical tracking course

-- Completion of the first three semesters of BME plan of study by Fall semester of application
+- Completion of the first two semesters and active enrollment of the third semester of the BME plan of study by Fall semester of application

 *Only the best attempt in each critical tracking course is considered for admission to the upper division program.